 Assistant Superintendent | Maple Ridge-Pitt Meadows School District

-British Columbia HUB
+British Columbia Hub | CANADA

 High schools have traditionally been places that teach content.
-In our changing world it has become apparent that we also need to teach care, empathy, and mental wellness.
+In our changing world it has become apparent that schools also need to teach care, empathy, and mental wellness.
 These are all things that can be explicitly taught in high schools.
 The redesigned B.C. curriculum embeds core competencies (creative and critical thinking, communication, personal awareness, and positive personal and cultural awareness) into curriculum thereby encouraging a change in practice.